Written by J. David Smith Published on 19 August 2020

 The first addition I made was the introduction of a GraphQL

 improvements to do to this on the technical end,

-dispatches far, far too many SQL queries for my liking. it is
+dispatches far, far too many SQL queries for my liking.

 relatively complete—and I actually used it to obtain all of the data used in

 Deck Viewer Improvements

 One of the oft-understated maxims of computing is that names are hard.
 In that